WMD conjecture after the 2003 invasion of Iraq: Stockpiles still hidden in Iraq

 The US had had positive intelligence of Iraqi chemical weapons during the Iran-Iraq war starting in July 1982 and continuing at least through 1988.
 There were confirmed uses of Sarin, mustard gas and Tabun nerve agent (also known as “GA”).
 The intelligence agencies relied on that data when they assumed Iraq still had the WMD in 2002, although they could not confirm the information.

 Appearing on MSNBC's Hardball in June 2004, Paul Wolfowitz insisted the weapons picture was without change, since Iraq "had a lot of time to move stuff, a lot of time to hide stuff."
 Three weeks later, Lord Butler of Brockwell said upon conclusion of the Butler Review, "Iraq is a very big place, there is a lot of sand. ...
 It is impractical to dig up the whole of Iraq, but for somebody to say 'we are absolutely certain that there is nothing there' would be a very rash and unfounded thing to say, in our judgment."

 Former Pentagon investigator Dave Gaubatz alleges he found hidden WMD sites in 2003, but that his reports were ignored and then destroyed as part of a cover-up by the CIA, Department of Defense, and Bush administration.
 This allowed a group of Russians, Iraqis and Syrians to dig up the WMD and move them to Syria.
 This idea was dismissed by Wired, and Salon, who pointed out that it required President Bush, military leaders, and Senate Democrats to have all colluded in a massive conspiracy theory.

 The final report of the Iraq Survey Group, by Charles A. Duelfer, special adviser on Iraqi weapons to the C.I.A., concluded that any stockpiles had been destroyed long before the war and that transfers to Syria were "unlikely."

 Remnant chemical weapons

 Some remnant WMD were scattered at various locations throughout Iraq, but most were old and unusable.
 During the U.S. occupation of Iraq, chemical weapons were occasionally identified and destroyed.
 However, most of the chemical warheads dated to the Iran–Iraq War era, with none newer than 1991.
 The majority of Iraqi chemical weapons were found near the Muthanna State Establishment, northwest of Baghdad.
-U.S. and Iraqi personnel sustained weapons-related injuries in six documented cases from 2004 to 2011, including an incident in April 2010 when "an Iraqi police patrol found about a dozen M110 mustard shells near the Tigris River," suffering injuries from retrieving them.
+U.S. and Iraqi personnel sustained weapons-related injuries in six documented cases from 2004 to 2011, including an incident in April 2010 when "an Iraqi police patrol found about a dozen M110 mustard shells near the Tigris River", suffering burns from the "leaking chemical shells."
 However, many of the details remain classified.